bxdoan/bxdoan/README.md

 <div align="center">

-> Remember that not getting what you want is sometimes a wonderful stroke of luck.
+> Simplicity is the easiest path to true beauty.

-> — Dalai Lama
+> — Seishuu Handa

 </div>